griffithlab/civicpy/docs/user/intro.rst

 Introduction
 ============

-CIViCpy is designed to be an elegant, straightforward API wrapper, local cache, and ORM for the Clinical Interpretations of Variants in Cancer (`CIViC`_) knowledgebase.
+CIViCpy is designed to be an intuitive SDK and analysis toolkit for the Clinical Interpretations of Variants in Cancer (`CIViC`_) knowledgebase.

 License